ThomasLuypaert/soundscapeR/README.md

-If we would like to dive even further into the patterns of acoustic space use, we can add marginal plots displaying the richness of acoustically active frequency-bin for each time, and acoustically active time-bins for each frequency band using the `marginplot` argument:
+If we would like to dive even further into the patterns of acoustic space use, we can add marginal plots displaying the richness of acoustically active frequency-bins for each time, and acoustically active time-bins for each frequency band using the `marginplot`
+argument:

 ``` r